titoirfan/titoirfan.github.io/docs/projects/autonomous_tram.md

 ![](../resources/projects/autonomous_tram/radar_inference.gif)
 /// caption
 A sample scene showing the object detection performance on a new data distribution taken in Bandung, Indonesia.
-Note that no transfer learning were performed.
+Note that no transfer learning was performed.
 Inferred on the NVIDIA DRIVE AGX at 24 FPS
 ///

 ## The Tram's System Integration